 - House or land

-- vehicles, boats, yachts
+- Cars, boats, yachts

-- jewelry and gemstones
+- Jewelry or gemstones

 - Bank accounts

-- TV, appliances and gadgets
+- TV, appliances or other devices

-- Antiques and art collections
+- Antiques or art collections

 - Farm equipment

 And if available, you can also make use of payment options offered by a bonding company.